-By: Matthew C. Branic and Elizabeth M. Roberson
+By: Elizabeth M. Roberson and Matthew C. Branic

-The "new normal" brought on by the Covid-19 pandemic has ushered in the era of virtual meeting technology and other connective platforms as substitutes for in-person communication.
+The "new normal" brought on by the COVID-19 pandemic has ushered in the era of virtual meeting technology and other connective platforms as substitutes for in-person communication.
 Platforms such as Zoom, Microsoft Teams, Skype, Webex, Google Hangouts, and GoToMeeting have become mainstays in the business world, to the point where the average professional can hardly spend a workday without using at least one.

 As with any new workplace technology, the benefits come hand-in-hand with important considerations for organizations in terms of data retention and document preservation in the event of litigation.
 Organizations utilizing these virtual meeting platforms need to be aware of their specific features, including what electronic information is being generated and to what extent that information is being recorded.
 And organizations should implement appropriate policies for the use of these platforms and the protection of this data if a dispute - or the prospect of a dispute - arises.
+It is important that organizations - and their legal counsel - understand the impact this technology could have on future litigation.